 Soil health, which can be described as the ongoing capacity of soil to function as a living system that sustains plants, animals and humans, is driven by a complex web of physical, chemical and biological processes.
 Soil health is of utmost importance in horticultural systems, since most horticultural crops are extremely sensitive to the soil environment and require well balanced organic matter, nutrition, moisture retention capacity and microbial population for maximum yield and quality.
 Despite these various measures, soil organic carbon depletion and some significant multi-nutrient deficiencies coupled with a decline in soil structure along with the loss of beneficial microbial diversity have now been reported widely from the intensive horticultural production region in India, China, Mediterranean basin and sub-Saharan Africa.
 These challenges are further exacerbated by climate-induced shifts in rhizosphere microbial activity, which disrupt nutrient cycling and accelerate the depletion of essential soil carbon pools (Srivastava et al., 2019).
 The resulting decline in soil organic matter exacerbates the vulnerability of agricultural landscapes to environmental degradation, significantly contributing to net global greenhouse gas emissions (Paramesh et al., 2023).
 To counteract these trends, implementing integrated nutrient management strategies that prioritize soil nutrient cycling can effectively minimize nutrient losses through leaching and volatilization while enhancing the soil’s carbon sequestration potential (Paramesh et al., 2023).

 Clear pathways exist for reversing soil degradation trends if we resort to sustainable agricultural systems supported by scientific evidence, that can sustain or increase crop output in the post Green-revolution era.
-These practices include integrated nutrient management (farmyard manure, vermicompost, green manuring), biological amendments (N-fixing bacteria, phosphate solubilising microorganisms and mycorrhizal fungi), conservation agriculture (reduced tillage, cover cropping and crop rotation), precision farming technologies that permit the site-specific application of fertilizers and water.
+These practices include integrated nutrient management (farmyard manure, vermicompost, green manuring), biological amendments (N-fixing bacteria, phosphate solubilizing microorganisms and mycorrhizal fungi), conservation agriculture (reduced tillage, cover cropping and crop rotation), precision farming technologies that permit the site-specific application of fertilizers and water.
 The amalgamation of these multifaceted methods into integrated management frameworks embodies the modern approach to sustainable soil health stewardship in horticultural varieties.
 This holistic paradigm requires shifting focus toward monitoring soil microbial diversity and functional ecosystem services, which are critical determinants of nutrient cycling and long-term soil resilience (Shahane & Shivay, 2021; Wang et al., 2023).

 The current chapter elucidates the soil health dynamics and sustainable management practices in global horticultural systems.
 Based on evidence derived from long-term field experiments, multi-location trials and meta-analytical studies, the chapter assesses the effectiveness of different soil health restoration measures.
-The importance of the Indian context cannot be minimised, given that policy initiatives such as the National Mission for Sustainable Agriculture, Soil Health Card scheme and Paramparagat Krishi Vikas Yojana has catalysed large scale policy-driven transitions in soil management trajectories.
+The importance of the Indian context cannot be minimized, given that policy initiatives such as the National Mission for Sustainable Agriculture, Soil Health Card scheme and Paramparagat Krishi Vikas Yojana has catalyzed large scale policy-driven transitions in soil management trajectories.
 It discusses future directions such as soil carbon sequestration potential, digital soil maps, microbiome engineering and climate-resilient soil management practices that are likely to influence the sustainable horticulture journey in diverse agro-climatic regions across the globe.
 Furthermore, integrating economic incentives with sustainable technological adoption is essential for ensuring that these agricultural improvements reach smallholder farmers, thereby enhancing both economic viability and nutritional outcomes (Timilsina et al., 2025).
 Successfully scaling these interventions necessitates bridging the gap between smallholder resource constraints and the data-intensive requirements of precision monitoring, ultimately facilitating the strategic recarbonization of depleted agro-ecosystems (Das et al., 2025; Nayak et al., 2022).

 2. Soil Health: Conceptual Framework and Indicators